Deadline for required pre-proposals is Wednesday, October 12, 2022

-- Upload a list of your 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a pdf document.
-When selecting, consider those which are foundational papers that support your research program; those that are most cited; and for more recent publications, those in the most high-impact journals or that you predict will elicit the most citations. (limited to 2 pages)
+- A list of your 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a .PDF document.
+When selecting, consider those which are foundational papers that support your research program; those that are most cited; and for more recent publications, those in the most high-impact journals or that you predict will elicit the most citations.
+(2-page limit)

 No reference letters are to be supplied with the initial LOI.
 Three references will be required from those selected to submit a full application.

 The 8 pages of the proposal in the EIA should:

 - describe and summarize past research accomplishments,

 - outline the impact of the investigator’s previous research accomplishments,